brentvatne/howtographql/content/frontend/expo-apollo/1-getting-started.md

 ---
 title: Getting Started
-pageTitle: "Getting Started with GraphQL, React & Apollo Tutorial"
+pageTitle: "Getting Started with GraphQL, Expo & Apollo Tutorial"
-description: Start building a Hackernews clone.
-Create the frontend with create-react-app and the backend with Graphcool.
+description: Start building a Hacker News clone.
+Create the frontend with create-react-native-app and the backend with Graphcool.
-videoId: JV0nLsdeMfo
-duration: 4
-videoAuthor: "Abhi Aiyer"
 question: Which are the two types that you find in every Graphcool project file?
 answers: ["File & System", "Query & Mutation", "User & Group", "File & User"]
 correctAnswer: 3